FurkanKambay/FurkanKambay/README.md

 ### Projects

-I have previously written a couple of API wrapper libraries which you can find in [my repositories][source-repos].
+I have previously written a couple of API wrapper libraries that you can find in [my repositories][source-repos].

-Recently, I am very interested in game development and I try to work on some of my ideas when I have the time.
+Recently, I am very interested in game development and I try to work on my ideas when I have time.
+Currently, I am creating a realistic lockpicking mechanic in Unity.

 [source-repos]: https://github.com/FurkanKambay?tab=repositories&type=source
 [unity-source-repos]: https://github.com/FurkanKambay?tab=repositories&q=topic%3Aunity&type=source